Aaditatgithub/Aaditatgithub/README.md

 # Yoroshiku!

-## I'm Aaditya.
-I kinda code; as of now I just wanna pass my exams.
-I generally like any technology that I encounter, from Windows Programming, Microsoft 365 to Web, Cloud and AIML, will see about exploring some niche stuff like CyberSec, Devops when its in my courses or maybe when its required.
+" Aaditya here, kinda exploring the tech world with a laid-back vibe! 😎 (Since I want to ensure I pass my exams too).
+I'm all about diving into cool stuff like Windows Programming, Microsoft 365, Web Development, Cloud Computing, and AI/ML.
+Thinking about checking out Cybersecurity and DevOps down the road too."